Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Symmetric interior penalty Galerkin method

+The interior penalty Galerkin (IPG) methods are well-known members of the family of dG methods, which use discontinuous polynomial approximations and enforce boundary conditions weakly \cite{riviere08dgm}.
+There are seldom works using dG methods in option pricing.
+In \cite{Hozman16}, a nonsymmetric variant of IPG method was used to price the European option under one dimensional Black-Scholes as a PDE, and the same method was extended to two-dimensional PDE case for the valuation of Asian options in \cite{Hozman16a}.
+In both studies, upwinding is used for convective terms.
+In this paper, we use SIPG method with upwinding for the convective term, to price European and American options under the Heston model.

-The symmetric interior penalty Galerkin (SIPG) method is the commonly used dG method, which enforces boundary conditions weakly \cite{riviere08dgm}.
-Let the mesh $\xi_{h} =\{K\}$ be a partition of the domain $\Omega$ into a family of shape regular elements (triangles).
+Let $\{\xi_{h}\}_h$ be a family of disjoint partition of the domain $\Omega$ into shape regular (triangular) elements $K$, i.e. $\Omega = \cup_{K\in \xi_{h}}K$.
 We set the mesh-dependent finite dimensional solution and test function space by

-where the functions in $W_{h}$ are discontinuous along the inter-element boundaries.
-These discontinuities leads to the fact that on an interior edge $e$ shared by two neighboring triangles $K_i$ and $K_j$, there are two different traces from either triangles.
-Thus, for convenient, we define the jump and average operators of a function $w\in W_{h}$ on $e$ by
+where $\mathbb{P}_k(K)$ denotes the space of all polynomials up to degree $k$ defined on the element $K$.
+The functions in $W_{h}$ are discontinuous along the inter-element boundaries, which leads to the fact that on an interior edge $e$ shared by two neighboring triangles $K$ and $K'$ in $\xi_{h}$, there are two different traces from either triangles.
+Thus, we define the jump and average operators of a function $w\in W_{h}$ on $e$, respectively, by